loomio/loomio-docs/oric/src/guide-directors.md

 ![](thread-list-a.png#width-40)

-Scroll down the thread to read other people's comments.
+Tap on a thread to open it, and scroll down the thread to read other people's comments.
 You'll reach a place where you can write your own.

 Make sure that the **comment** tab is highlighted and write in the space alongside your profile image.
 There are buttons below that space to add documents, images, links—and to format your words (make a heading, bold or italic, list items, and so on).